-When you first enter into a new mentoring relationship, it can be difficult to know where to begin.
-As a mentor, you are aware of the skills you have to offer, but you need to be able to assess how your expertise can be best applied.
+When you first enter into a new business mentoring relationship, it can be difficult to know where to begin.
+As a business mentor, you are aware of the skills you have to offer, but you need to be able to assess how your expertise can be best applied.
 You also need to gain critical insights to help you familiarize yourself with your entrepreneur’s business offerings, as well as their obstacles and goals.

 1. Why do you do what you do?